-April 15 is easily the most well-known tax deadline, but there are a few other important filing dates to put on your calendar this year—especially if you're self-employed or earn any income from freelance gigs or side hustles.
+April 15 is easily the most well-known tax deadline, but this year that date has been replaced by May 17 to help U.S. consumers sort out their taxes after a trying year.
+There are also a few other important filing dates to put on your calendar this year—especially if you're self-employed or earn any income from freelance gigs or side hustles.
 It's also smart to be aware of the deadline for tax extensions, just in case you need a little extra time to get square with the IRS.

 Making sense of your taxes isn't always easy.
 Below is a roundup the most important 2021 tax deadlines to help you keep it all straight.